Hi! I’m Dan, welcome to my site!

 One day I got in contact with a stranger who was a popular trader from the internet.
 We connected well and after many nights of discussions we created our company, Tradunity, with the goal to help beginner traders find their ways in the murky waters of the financial markets.
 It was a fair deal: I had the minority package, while he was bringing in a large community and the knowledge needed to create good products.
 I was to create a platform to offer our courses and content to a premium community and he was going to provide this content.
 And we got to work!

 We did a hell of a good job in the first two years, and kept the company running with no external funding.
 Moreover, we expanded and brought more people on board.
 We worked our butts off day and night, in a typical startup way, and had to stretch ourselves over all the aspects of the business: customer support, marketing, sales, human resources, project management, community management, business administration, partner relationship and whatever I may have left out.
 There were no vacations, few weekends and lots of days of 12-14h of sustained work.
 I learned so much in such a short time and it was an overall incredibly rewarding experience.

 After 2 years however, I had the desire to exit: the project had evolved a lot from our initial vision.
 The new direction was new to me, and unfortunately, not very motivating.
 I decided to leave, but not before spreading my responsibilities to the rest of the team and making sure they can contact me if anything is wrong.

 And here I am now, at 32, looking for a new challenge.
-I’m looking to put all my experience and my big luggage of cross technical-business skills to work in the next project I’ll get to work on!
+The Covid-19 crisis came like an avalanche over my plans but there are always positive aspects and new opportunities in any crisis.
+Currently I am learning a healthy number of new technologies and I am looking to put all my experience and my big luggage of cross technical-business skills to work in the next project I’ll get to work on!